open-contracting/standard/docs/schema/conformance_and_extensions.md

 # Conformance and extensions

-<span class="lead">To maximize the interoperability of data published using the Open Contracting Data Standard we have set out key principles for **conforming** to the standard.
-These also create space for **extensions** of the standard to respond to particular publisher or user needs.</span>
+To maximize the interoperability of data published using the Open Contracting Data Standard we have set out key principles for **conforming** to the standard.
+These also create space for **extensions** of the standard to respond to particular publisher or user needs.

 ## Conformance